-Lord, you now have set your servant free to go in peace as you have promised;
+Lord, you now have set your servant free to go in peace as you have promised; For these eyes of mine have seen the Savior, © 2024 The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America.
+All rights reserved.

-For these eyes of mine have seen the Savior, whom you have prepared for all the world to see:
+whom you have prepared for all the world to see: